 Seek, and ye shall find.
 Knock, and the door shall be opened.
 Ask, and it shall be given.
 Readiness is all.

 — Naomi Rose, © 1993.
 All rights reserved.

-(Excerpt from The Blessings Ledger, a memoir about money written in the early 2000s)
+(Excerpt from The Blessings Ledger (a precursor to The Portable Blessings Ledger), a memoir about money written in the early 2000s)